Best AI Financial Planning Assistants in 2026

 Empower

-A wealth and aggregation platform with dashboards that pull together your accounts, net worth, spending, and retirement planning.
+A wealth and aggregation platform (formerly Personal Capital) with dashboards that pull together your accounts, net worth, spending, and retirement planning.
 It is known for its planning tools and account aggregation, with an advisory service layered on top for those who want it.

-These are the right call when your question is about spending, saving, net worth, or planning across many accounts.
-They are the wrong call when you want depth on your investment portfolio specifically, which is where an investing-focused assistant earns its place.
+Cleo and Empower are the right call when your question is about spending, saving, net worth, or planning across many accounts.
+They are the wrong call when you want depth on your investment portfolio specifically, which is where an investing-focused assistant like Walnut or PortfolioPilot earns its place.
+A common split is Empower for the whole-net-worth dashboard and Walnut for the conversation about the holdings inside one brokerage.

-To be upfront, since this is our site: Walnut is the investing-focused kind, and it leads in that narrow lane rather than across broad financial planning.
-PortfolioPilot and Walnut both go deep on your portfolio.
-PortfolioPilot scores and analyzes it; Walnut is an AI investing assistant you chat with on the broker you already own, grounded in your real holdings.
+To be upfront, since this is our site: Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It is the investing-focused kind, and it leads in that narrow lane rather than across broad financial planning.
+Walnut and PortfolioPilot both go deep on your portfolio.
+PortfolioPilot scores and analyzes it and returns an assessment; Walnut is an assistant you chat with on the broker you already own, grounded in your real holdings, with each one framed against the S&P 500.
+Where PortfolioPilot leans toward a structured one-shot critique, Walnut leans toward an ongoing conversational investing assistant you act on at your own broker.

 PortfolioPilot